kdshah6593/the-sports-report-frontend/Notes.md

 # Next Steps

-1. User Login
+1. User Sign Up
-- when user logins in, it should send a dispatch to ADD_USER
+- When user signs up, it should direct to them "/home"

-3. Make use of useHistory to help go between Routes
+- Make use of useHistory to help go between Routes

-7. Then establish User Auth on back end using JWT tokens
-8. Change current_user to whoever logs in
+2. Player articles
+- when player clicked on it, it generates their articles
+- will need to use async request "Loading" when fetching the articles
+- articles will hyperlink to new tabs

+3. Team Articles
+- when team clicked on it, it generates their articles
-9. For master/detail part, will need to use async request "Loading" when fetching the articles
+- will need to use async request "Loading" when fetching the articles
+- articles will hyperlink to new tabs

+4. Logout
+- button should cause a page reload, which logs user out and brings to home page

+5. Page Reload/Refresh
+- should bring user back to home page

-10. Format CSS
+6. Format CSS
+- background for landing page
+- card style for articles

-11. Check that routing is properly configured
+7. Check that routing is properly configured

-12. Backend side, clean up controllers, delete any not used and then adjust the config/routes.rb file
+8. Backend side, clean up controllers, delete any not used and then adjust the config/routes.rb file

-13. When user logins in, it should direct to them "/home"